debajyotidatta/debajyotidatta.github.com/index.md

 I believe in super heroes and just in case you are thinking about Mahatma Gandhi, K.M Birla you are wrong.
 I believe in them too but I believe more in the ones from DC Comics like Batman.
 Well only batman!
 And that by the way has nothing to do with Christopher Nolan movies.

 I love the rubik's cube and until recently I had drawn more pictures than written computer programs.
-I cannot dance, sing or play the cello!
+I cannot dance, sing or play the cello.
 And someday I will learn all the three.

 I was a Google Summer of Code Intern in 2012 for Connexions, Rice University on the "Donate Now Campaign" Here is a blog post after the [final evaluations](http://blog.cnx.org/2012/08/google-summer-of-code-2012-comes-to.html).
 I was also the part of Team Plan-B at the CIMA GBC 2012.
 We were the national finalists and also won the best business report at the Western Zone finals.